vmware-archive/gp-r/HomePage.md

 R CMD INSTALL lattice_0.19-33.tar.gz Matrix_1.0-1.tar.gz abind_1.4-0.tar.gz coda_0.14-7.tar.gz R2WinBUGS_2.1-18.tar.gz lme4_0.999375-42.tar.gz MASS_7.3-17.tar.gz arm_1.5-03.tar.gz -l $R_HOME/library
 ```

 Check that the newly installed package is listed under the `$R_HOME/library` directory on all the segments (convenient to use `gpssh` here as well).
-If you do not see it in that directory:
-1. Search for the directory (the name of the package) and determine which path it has installed to
-2. Copy over the contents of this directory to the `$R_HOME/library` directory

 ### Package versions
 Sometimes the current version of a package has dependencies on an earlier version of R. If this happens, you might get an error message like: